 The Educational Environment

-The ideal learning environment for students enrolled in the Creighton Department of Physical Therapy is one of intellectual challenge, presenting opportunities for collaborative and independent learning and offering experiential breadth that encompasses collaboration with peers, clients, families and others within and external to the profession of physical therapy.
-In concert with the Jesuit tradition of Creighton University, the Department of Physical Therapy provides an environment that values human dignity across various styles of thinking and diverse social backgrounds while fostering moral responsibility and academic excellence.
+The ideal learning environment for students enrolled in the Creighton Departments of Physical Therapy is one of intellectual challenge, presenting opportunities for collaborative and independent learning and offering experiential breadth that encompasses collaboration with peers, clients, families and others within and external to the profession of physical therapy.
+In concert with the Jesuit tradition of Creighton University, the Departments of Physical Therapy provide an environment that values human dignity across various styles of thinking and diverse social backgrounds while fostering moral responsibility and academic excellence.
 This dynamic framework allows students to identify, define and grow to fulfill the responsibilities of a professional within society.

 Faculty in Physical Therapy at Creighton University value community and unity of purpose as elements that are essential to the educational process.
 As a community of scholars and professionals, the faculty has a commitment to inquiry, and accepts the responsibility for contributing to the theoretical underpinnings, evolving knowledge base and practical implementation of physical therapy practice.
 The faculty is unified as facilitators of student learning and of reflective inquiry while serving as role models for professional behavior, service to society and the pursuit of justice.

-Commitment to patients, society and the profession, in the realms of service, research and education is essential and lifelong.
-Students should contribute to the program, the University and society by reflecting the program’s philosophy of service and learning.
+Commitment to patients, society, and the profession, in the realms of service, research, and education is essential and lifelong.
+Students should contribute to the program, the University, and society by reflecting the program’s philosophy of service and learning.
 Striving to develop appropriate, effective strategies for advocating and instituting change is a goal to be pursued as students enter a dynamic health care environment.
-Students are encouraged to develop their potential for lifelong learning, recognizing that the struggle for continual betterment of society, profession and self is an ongoing process throughout their professional careers.
+Students are encouraged to develop their potential for lifelong learning, recognizing that the struggle for continual betterment of society, profession, and self is an ongoing process throughout their professional careers.
 Consistent with the mission of the University, graduates are valued for their individual abilities to contribute to both society and the profession.